pallets/click/docs/complex.rst

 Building a Git Clone
 --------------------

-In this example we want to build a command line tool that resembles a version control system.
+In this example, we want to build a command line tool that resembles a version control system.
 Systems like Git usually provide one over-arching command that already accepts some parameters and configuration, and then have extra subcommands that do other things.